Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Arizona Stats and Trends

-- Arizona has six wins against the spread in 11 games this season.

-- The Wildcats have an ATS record of 3-0 in their three games as an underdog of 20 points or more this season.
+- The Wildcats have an against the spread record of 3-0 in their three games when underdogs by 20 points or more this season.

 - Arizona's games this year have hit the over on five of 11 set point totals (45.5%).

-- Arizona is 2-0 against the spread and 0-2 overall when the team puts up more than 21.5 points.
+- When Arizona puts up more than 21.5 points, it is 2-0 against the spread and 0-2 overall.

-- The Wildcats have turned the ball over 21 times this season, four more turnovers than the Sun Devils have forced (17).
+- This season the Wildcats have turned the ball over 21 times, four more than the Sun Devils' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.